Skip to content

 Temple Square | Scott Jarvie

-Temple Square is among the top attractions for visitors to Utah.
-It is the global headquarters of The Church of Jesus Christ of Latter-day Saints (commonly known as Mormons).
-Encompassing a 35-acre property in the heart of Salt Lake City, the square surrounds the impressive Salt Lake Temple.
-From 19th-century architecture to beautifully cultivated gardens, Temple Square provides a sacred place of worship for Latter-day Saints while also being a popular visitor destination.
-Though some attractions are closed for renovations that will be completed in 2026, this guide will help you navigate your next visit –– whether you want to learn more about Utah’s history or are just seeking a scenic walk.
+Temple Square stands as a top attraction for visitors to Utah and serves as the global headquarters of The Church of Jesus Christ of Latter-day Saints (commonly known as Mormons).
+This 35-acre property, located in the heart of Salt Lake City, surrounds the impressive Salt Lake Temple.
+Featuring 19th-century architecture and beautifully cultivated gardens, Temple Square provides a sacred place of worship for Latter-day Saints while also being a popular visitor destination.

 Conference Center